ChatterjeeAyan/MultiViz/README.md

-# multinet-visualizer
+# MultiViz : A Gephi Plugin for Scalable Visualization of Multi-Layer Networks

-Visualizing multilayer networks in Gephi
+Visualizing multilayer networks in Gephi.